-As a rule, you should always be wary about your data.
+As a rule, you should always be cautious with your data.
 While I only recommend reliable companies, that have years of existence, things can change quickly.
-And you'd do well to keep an eyes on the news, just in case.
+And you’d do well to keep an eye on the news, just in case.

 How to use VPN?